Gros plan d'un espresso avec une créma dorée parfaite dans une tasse blanche

 ❖ TECHNIQUE

 The crema of a good espresso should last at least 60 seconds after extraction.
-If it disappears in a few seconds, the coffee lacks essential oils or the beans are too old.
-If it lasts several minutes, it's a sign of fresh beans, correct grinding, and controlled extraction.
+If it disappears in a few seconds, the coffee lacks essential oils or the bean is too old.
+If it lasts several minutes, it is a sign of a fresh bean, a correct grind, and a controlled extraction.

 ❖ TECHNIQUE